sharontherese/latin-mass-funeral/content/Resources/Commentaries.md

 <div class="collapsible-content">
 <div class="content-inner">
 <p>
 Ver.
 23. For the husband is the head of the wife.
 Though S. Paul here speaks of a man, who is a husband, we may rather translate man than husband, being the same sentence and same words as 1 Cor. xi.
 3. where even the Prot. translation has, that the man is head of the woman. — He (Christ) is the saviour of his mystical body, the Church: though some expound it, that the husband is to save and take care of his wife, who is as it were his body.
 Wi.

 Ver.
 24. As the church is subject to Christ.
 The Church then, according to S. Paul, is ever obedient to Christ: and can never fall from him, but remain faithful to him, unspotted and unchanged to the end of the world.
 Ch.

 Ver.
 26. Cleansing it by the laver\[3\] of water, in the word of life.
 By this washing is generally understood the sacrament of baptism; and by the word of life, not the word of the gospel preached, but the words or form used in the administration of baptism, according to Christ’s institution: but this is not so certain.
 Wi.

-Ver.
-27. Not having spot or wrinkle.
-S. Aug. and others expound it of the glorious Church of Christ, in heaven: others even of the Church of Christ in this world, as to its doctrine, sacraments, and discipline, or practices approved by the Catholic Church.
-Wi.
-Ver.
-28-31.
-He that loveth his wife, loveth himself.
-S. Paul would have this a love like that which a man hath for himself, or for his own flesh, when they are now joined in wedlock, and are become as it were one flesh and one person, as to a civil life and society.
-See Mat. xix.
-5. The wife is to be considered as a part of the husband, as a member of his body, of his flesh, and of his bones.
-The words are to be taken with an allusion to what Adam said, (Gen. ii.
-23.)
-This is now bone of my bones, &c.
-And so, according to the apostle, speaking figuratively, the Church, which is the spouse of Christ, is framed as it were of his bones and of his flesh sacrificed on the cross.
-Wi.
-Ver.
-32. This … sacrament, (or mystery) … in Christ, and in the Church.
-This sacrament, in construction, must be referred to what immediately went before, i.e. to the conjunction of marriage betwixt man and wife; and this is called a great sacrament, or mystery, as representing the union or spiritual nuptials of Christ with his spouse, the Church.
-Wi.
+Read commentaries for verses 27-32 in the links below!
 </p>
 </div>
 </div>